davidarchanjo/spring-certified-developer-study-guide/README.md

 ## External Application Properties
 By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **Be aware of this list is ordered by precedence with values from lower items overriding earlier ones**:

-> **OBS.:** Spring applications have in its classpath the `src/main/resource` folder location by default.
+> 📌 Spring applications have in its classpath the `src/main/resource` folder location by default.

-> **OBS.:** If we have both application.properties and application.yml files in the same location and a given property is defined in both, the value from the application.properties will take precedence over the value at application.yml.
+> 📌 If we have both application.properties and application.yml files in the same location and a given property is defined in both, the value from the application.properties will take precedence over the value at application.yml.

-> **OBS.:** Command line properties, JVM arguments and OS environment variables will always take precedence over (same) properties defined from application.properties or application.yml.
+> 📌 Command line properties, JVM arguments and OS environment variables will always take precedence over (same) properties defined from application.properties or application.yml.

 1. From command-line and OS environment:
    - OS environment variable, e.g. `export server.port=9090`;